Table of Contents

 ARSession

-When the tool starts, it will automatically create an ARSession and other necessary EasyAR components.
-If there is already an ARSession (active) in the scene, the tool will disable the original ARSession.
-However, dynamically created sessions will not be controlled and may cause errors if run.
+When the tool starts, it automatically creates an ARSession and other necessary EasyAR components.
+If an ARSession already exists (active) in the scene, the tool will disable the original ARSession.
+However, dynamically created sessions will not be controlled and will cause errors if running.

 Main Camera

-During runtime, the tool will modify the main camera's Clear Flags and Background.
+During runtime, the tool modifies the main camera's Clear Flags and Background.
 Clear Flags will be changed to Solid Color.
 Background will be changed to black.
 These modifications will not be saved.

 Center mode

 All supported center modes can be used when the tool is running.
-Typically, the First Target center mode is recommended.
+First Target center mode is typically recommended.